Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: The full Fukaya category

 $\mathcal{F}(M,D)$ is defined over the coefficient ring $R$, which is a certain completion of the polynomial ring $\C [r_1, \ldots, r_k ]$.
 It is a simple task to show that the coefficient ring $\bm{q}_* R$ has degree $0 \in \Z$.
 Therefore, the ring homomorphism

-respects the $\Z$-grading, because both have degree $0 \in \Z$ (here the integers $d_j$ are as defined in Definition \ref{definition:2kahlp}).
+respects the $\Z$-grading, because both have degree $0 \in \Z$ (here $l_j$ are the linking numbers, as defined in Definition \ref{definition2:2kahlp}).
 This makes $\Lambda$ into an $R$-algebra, and means that we can define the $\Z$-graded, $\Lambda$-linear $A_{\infty}$ category

-We remark that, up until this point, we have given a complete definition of the relative Fukaya category $\mathcal{F}(M,D)$ of a K\"{a}hler pair (satisfying assumptions as in Definition \ref{definition:2kahlp}), using explicit domain-dependent perturbations of the holomorphic curve equation.
+We remark that, up until this point, we have given a complete definition of the relative Fukaya category $\mathcal{F}(M,D)$ of a K\"{a}hler pair (satisfying assumptions as in Definition \ref{definition2:2kahlp}), using explicit domain-dependent perturbations of the holomorphic curve equation.
 To define the full Fukaya category $\mathcal{F}(M)$ however, we need some virtual perturbation scheme as in \cite{fooo,Abouzaid2012}.
 These two categories should be related as follows:

 \begin{assumption} There is a fully faithful embedding

 of $\Z$-graded, $\Lambda$-linear $A_{\infty}$ categories. \end{assumption}

 To prove this, we would have to relate the two different perturbation schemes (explicit domain-dependent perturbations versus perturbations of Kuranishi structures), which would take us beyond the scope of this paper.
 So we leave it as an assumption.
 We do, however, provide the following justification: